 Like most parents would agree, life has not always been easy raising children and I have dealt with ups, downs and challenges along the way.
 But for me, the most important part of my child’s day is a good night sleep.
-Reading through some research journals and a Simba mattress review, I realized the importance of his daily sleep and the consistency of it.
+Reading through some research journals I realised the importance of his daily sleep and the consistency of it.
 If he hasn’t had a good night sleep, he is usually tired, grumpy and sluggish the next day.
 So here I share my tips that have helped us set an Evening routine that has helped him settle each night for a peaceful sleep.
 Waking up refreshed and ready for a new day!
 Please note, I am not a professional and encourage anyone wanting help to seek professional advice.

 1. A Healthy dinner